-If you want to add more lip-smackingly delicious flavor and tenderness to your weeknight chicken dinners, look no further than this easy go-to Chicken Marinade recipe.
-Chicken breasts soaked for hours or overnight in a tangy-sweet sauce become tenderized and taste mouth-wateringly delicious whether they are baked, grilled, or roasted in the air fryer.
+If you want to add more lip-smackingly delicious flavor to your weeknight chicken dinners, look no further than this easy go-to Chicken Marinade recipe.
+Chicken breasts soaked in a tangy-sweet sauce turn out super juicy, whether they are baked, grilled, or air-fried.

 The best chicken marinades accomplish many things, including helping keep the meat moist during cooking.
 This recipe is simple but hits all the right tangy, zesty, sweet, and savory notes that will have everyone in your family begging for one more piece of chicken.